La Crosse County WI Main Jail

 You can support your loved ones at LaCrosse Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 608-785-9630.

-The LaCrosse Co Jail, located at 333 Vine St in La Crosse, WI, is a secure detention center operated by the La Crosse County Sheriff's Office.
-This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
-It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the La Crosse Police Department.
+The LaCrosse Co Jail is a detention center located at 333 Vine St La Crosse, WI which is operated locally by the La Crosse County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+La Crosse County accepts inmates from surrounding towns, La Crosse Police Department, and the US Marshal's Service.

-The new jail in the Law Enforcement Center opened in September of 1997.
-Due to lack of space and the need for inmates to be housed utilizing objective classification (a system of housing assignments based on current charges, past criminal and jail behavior records), the female population remained in the old second floor 4th Street jail.
-The County Board authorized necessary repairs to be made to comply with state mandates and passed a resolution to limit the number of females to be held in the facility at a maximum of 39.
-The "Medium Security" area in the Administrative Center was closed and the "temporary" Male Huber Facility remained operational for a total bed capacity of 321.
-On January 1, 2006 the Male Huber Facility was closed; the bed capacity was reduced to 211.
+With the population continuing to grow, a new Law Enforcement building was constructed, housing inmates along with the Sheriff's Department, 911 Dispatch, Court System, and District Attorney offices.
+The initial plan for over 400 beds was scaled down to a facility with 172 beds in an 8-pod housing unit on the second floor and 23 receiving cells with a 7-bed medical area on the lower level.
+This new jail in the Law Enforcement Center opened in September 1997.
+Due to space constraints and the need for objective classification (a system of housing assignments based on current charges and past behavior), the female population remained in the old 4th Street jail, with the County Board limiting the maximum number of females to 39 after authorizing necessary repairs to comply with state mandates.
+The "Medium Security" area in the Administrative Center was closed, but the "temporary" Male Huber Facility remained operational, totaling a bed capacity of 321.
+On January 1, 2006, the Male Huber Facility was closed, reducing the bed capacity to 211.

-In November of 2008, the ground was broken for a $29.5 million addition to the 1997 Law Enforcement Center.
-Jail expansion plans included a new kitchen, jail garage, booking, master control, two 57-bed direct supervision blocks, increased program space, and remodeling of three existing housing blocks along with the medical and receiving holding cell area of the existing jail.
-On 02/23/11 the old 1960's "Female Jail" closed and all inmates were housed in the Law Enforcement Center Jail with a bed capacity of 274 plus 49 receiving/medical and close supervision cells.
+In November 2008, construction began on a $29.5 million addition to the 1997 Law Enforcement Center.
+This expansion included a new kitchen, jail garage, booking area, master control, two 57-bed direct supervision blocks, increased program space, and remodeling of three existing housing blocks along with the medical and receiving holding cell areas.
+On February 23, 2011, the old 1960s "Female Jail" was closed, and all inmates were consolidated into the Law Enforcement Center Jail, which now has a bed capacity of 244 plus 44 receiving/medical and close supervision cells.

 Inmate Locator